hypersonik/haufe-technical/README.md

 - Even though the documentation says that the API should be built with **Spring Data JPA**, I chose to implement it using **Spring Webflux + Spring Data R2DBC**.
   The reason was that during the first interview, it was mentioned that **Haufe Group** is using (or interested in using) **Spring Webflux**, so I decided that would be interesting using it for this test.
+- In some places (like user password update), security is not enforced for the sake of simplicity, but in a real-world application, it would be important to secure them.

 ### Accessing the API
 - Base URL: `http://localhost:8080/api`